DD-103 Universal Digital Dial

 Turn the BAND switch either to the right or left to step through the band numbers.
 When the number equals the number of bands your radio has, turn the BAND switch back to center, and press and release the CALIBRATE button.

-NOTE: If you are programming for a single conversion receiver, set the number of bands to one (1).
+NOTE If you are programming for a single conversion receiver, set the number of bands to one (1).
 If you are programming for a receiver that the first oscillator is the VFO, and on some bands the first IF frequency is different than on other bands, set the number of bands to two (2).
 Examples are the Hammarlund HQ180 and HQ145.
-You would then calibrate band 1 of the dial for radio bands that use the lower IF frequency, and band 2 for the other radio bands.
+You would then calibrate band 1 of the dial for radio bands that use the lower IF frequency, and band 2 for the higher radio bands.
+To program each band for the correct offset, go to the Calibrate/Program Mode procedure.

 You first must determine your VFO frequency at it's high end.
 Your manual will tell you, or you can use the DD-103 to measure it.
 Use the "CRT" (COUNTER) band to measure it.
-Tune the receiver, on any band, to the receiver dial band edge frequency that displays the highest frequency on the DD-103.
+Tune the receiver, on any band, to the frequency that displays the highest frequency on the DD-103.
 That is the VFO's high end frequency.
-It will be a round number like 4.0MHz, or 5.5MHz.

 If a band is reverse tuning, add the VFO High End to the Low Band Edge.
 The result is the offset for that band.
-Example: Low Band Edge is 7.0MHz, the VFO High End is 5.5MHz, the sum is 12.5MHz.
+Example: Low Band Edge is 7MHz, VFO High End is 5.5MHz, the sum is 12.5MHz.
 The required offset for that band is 12.5MHz <.

-Using the BAND selector, set the band to be programmed.
-Band numbers are on the far right of the display.
+Using the BAND switch, select the band to be programmed.

 Rotate the MODE control to position the cursor under the digit to be changed.
-Start with the MHz position.
+Start with the most significant digit.
+The MHz digits.

 A ">" indicates a forward tuning VFO (operating frequency increases as the VFO increases) and a "<" indicates a reverse tuning VFO (operating frequency decreases as the VFO increases).